Skip to main content

 Oh, you naive, pure thing.
 You do.

 Pain, like happiness often visits, stays, and places a kiss on your forehead and leaves.
 You'd miss her if she wasn't around.
-We need her around, not always, but some days.
-She teaches important lessons.

 But you'll get to have 2 dogs of your own.